The VIX's overall trend, revealed by trends of price, leverage, and time, defined and are discussed in the COT Matrix for subscribers.

 The market warned you long before continuation of the rally!
 Originally posted on 02/03.

-How high must stocks go before the bears citing a low VIX recant their bearish calls?
+How high must stocks go before the bearish calls citing a low VIX are ignored by the majority?

-The predictive power of the VIX is function of concentration and direction.
+The predictive power of the VIX lies in concentration and direction.
 Concentration, either extreme high or low readings, helps us quantify risk.
-For example, today's relative low VIX suggests complacency, while much higher ones define fear.
+For example, today's relative low VIX defines complacency, while readings above 20 define a backdrop of fear.
 Complacency and fear are usually bearish and bullish for stocks, respectively.

-Timing stocks, however, requires more than a definition of concentration.
+Timing stocks, however, requires more than an understanding of concentration.
 Direction, the flow of money in and out of the VIX, is generally ignored in basic VIX analysis.
 Experienced traders know low VIX readings can linger for months or years before an uptrend falters.
-Lots of traders go broke shorting a low VIX.
+Bears focusing solely on concentration can lose a lot money shorting a low VIX.

 Market-driven money flow, trend, and intermarket analysis is provided by an Insights key.